 Given creative space, the group was inspired to paint, write poems, make a film and sew blankets.
-Their interviews were recorded and made into a digital film which showcases the artworks they made as part of the project.
+Their interviews were recorded and made into a digital film – Common Bonds of Combat – which showcases the artworks they made as part of the project.
 The film and artworks were shown alongside the visiting exhibition, with the public invited to respond.

-All of the group said that they found the project valuable and said that they would recommend it to someone else.
 Participants tried out new creative outlets, learned new facts, and were proud of their work.
-They reflected on their own identities, and felt better connected to each other, to civilian society, and to other people across time, cultures and continents as a result of Once a Warrior.The public found Once a Warrior moving and thought-provoking, and it raised awareness of PTSD and the complexities of military life.
+They reflected on their own identities, and felt better connected to each other, to civilian society, and to other people across time, cultures and continents.The public found Once a Warrior moving and thought-provoking, and it raised awareness of PTSD and the complexities of military life.

 The modern veterans’ comments provided a relevant local context to the historical artefacts.
 All of the participants said that they found the project valuable and would recommend it to someone else.

 “It has been a huge part of my therapy….
 It will help in my recovery.”
 Participant

 “At last I feel proud of my poems.”
 Participant